ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Methodology for Symbolic Mathematical Operations Measurement

 \subsection{Dataset Design and Generation}

-We begin by curating and creating a set of seed problems that contain only symbolic content - no word‑problems or other textual or graphical information beyond the minimal instructions or assumptions needed to define the symbolic task.
-This restriction excludes almost all olympiad‑style problems \cite{omnimath} and separates our dataset from existing benchmarks.
-Questions were curated from university-level benchmarks (U‑Math, MathOdyssey, GHOSTS, UGMathBench \cite{U-Math, MathOdyssey, GHOSTS, UGMathBench}) and math olympiads (OMBU, OlympicArena, OlympiadBench \cite{obmu, olympicarena, OlympiadBench}).
-Additionally, some questions were created to cover unrepresented topics.
+We begin by curating and creating a set of 100 seed problems that contain only symbolic content - no word‑problems or other textual or graphical information beyond instructions and assumptions.
+This restriction distinguishes ASyMOB from existing benchmarks (where purely symbolic questions are rare) and most math datasets.
+55 seed questions were curated from university-level benchmarks \cite{U-Math, MathOdyssey, GHOSTS, UGMathBench} and math olympiads \cite{obmu, olympicarena, OlympiadBench}.
+45 additional seed questions were created to cover underrepresented categories.
+The questions represent a sample of the practical mathematical challenges that engineers and scientists frequently encounter in their work and research.
+Each question is categorized by its topic: Integrals (30), Differential Equations (23), Series (22), Limits (15), Hypergeometric Functions (10).
+Based on these seed questions, we introduce systematic perturbations to create an overall dataset of 35,368 unique symbolic math challenges (Table \ref{tab:noise_types}).

-The seed questions represent university-level symbolic math tasks frequently encountered in engineering and scientific research.
-These include problems in integration, limits, differential equations, series expansions, and algebraic simplification.
-The solutions to these seed questions were rigorously validated, primarily using CAS where applicable, and supplemented by manual verification.

-Based on these seed questions, we introduce symbolic perturbations to create an overall dataset of 17,092 unique symbolic math challenges (Table \ref{tab:noise_types}).
 The guiding principle was to modify the symbolic structure of the problem - thereby adding a layer of variation - \textit{without substantially altering the core mathematical challenge} or the required solution techniques.
-To provide a consistent anchor for testing and validation, we create each symbolic perturbation such that substituting 1 in its parameters recovers the exact original seed question.

 \vttoppad{20pt} \vtbotpad{-11pt}